dev-opus/icp-campaign/README.md

 	npm run gen-deploy:local
 ```

-After the deployments, visit the url in the terminak that looks the one below
+After the deployments, visit the url in the terminal that looks like the one below

 ```
 URLs: